ZeroX-DG/blog/source/_posts/Year-of-The-Cat.md

 June likes to cuddle whenever she comes over to my place.
 And when morning came, I would wake up to see that her side of the bed was empty.
 And when I head out for work, there would only be one pair of shoes waiting for me, my pair of shoes.

-June once said she could read my mind sometimes, that she gained this ability after a car accident in middle school.
+Once we were in bed, June told me she could read my mind sometimes, that she gained this ability after a car accident in middle school.
 She said when she woke up in the hospital, she could hear everyone's thoughts.
 I thought that was quite a handy thing to have, to which she then turned to me (without me saying anything), and said "It's not like what you think.
 It's a curse."

 On some days, when “the curse” was strong, she'd disappear for weeks without a trace.
 There was no way to contact her.
 She told me that she went to her secret hideout.
 Where that place is I do not know.
 She always hung up before I could ask.